-As subsection \ref{mul} indicates, our model fuses the emotion benchmarks from music stimulation and individual specific features from EDA signal in PMEmo dataset.
-As shown on the last row of Table \ref{dif_fea}, the proposed model with multi-feature fusion achieves the best performance.
-For single EDA recognition, our model perform well in DEAP and AMIGOS, which proved the RTCAG can efficiently extract EDA features.
-But the end-to-end model performed unsatisfactorily in PMEmo dataset because of the low sampling frequency and large scale individual specificity.
-The 7962 pieces of 3-channel EDA signals from 457 participants in PMEmo dataset contained less informations and were more complex that the RTCAN-1D could not converge enough to classify them.
-For single music recognition, the classifier could not recognize the individual specificity because the music feature had no relationships with specific human.
-The significant improvement of RTCAN-1D validates that the fusion of external static features from music and individual specific features from EDA is an effective solution for large scale emotion recognition.
+As shown in the last row of Table \ref{dif_fea}, when fusing the music and EDA features, the proposed RTCAN-1D achieves the best performance.
+For single music recognition, the classifier could not recognize the individual specificity because the music feature had no relationships with a specific human.
+For single EDA recognition, the traditional classifier with feature engineering suffers underfitting, and our well-designed RTCAG model will get overfitting when large-scale subjects involve.
+The significant improvement of RTCAN-1D validates that the fusion of external static features from music and individual EDA features is a solution for large-scale emotional recognition.